fpoirotte/EnumTrait/README.rst

     This is made dead easy by class inheritance.
     Preventing this is also easy thanks to the ``final`` keyword.

 *   Remove the need for an actual value.
-Intrisically, a label ought to be enough to figure out the meaning of a specific enum instance.
+Intrinsically, a label ought to be enough to figure out the meaning of a specific enum instance.
 This also avoids repetition.